luispuerto/MarkdownPreview/docs/src/markdown/index.md

 Preview and build your markdown files quickly in your web browser.

-You can use the builtin [Python Markdown][pymd] parser (offline) or use the [GitHub Markdown API][gfm-api] (online) for the conversion.
+You can use the builtin [Python Markdown][pymd] parser (offline) or use the [GitHub Markdown API][gfm-api] (online) or [GitLab Markdown API][glfm-api] (online) for the conversion.

 !!! note
-    If you choose the GitHub API for conversion (set `parser` to `github` in your settings), your code will be sent through HTTPS to GitHub for live conversion.
-You'll have [GitHub Flavored Markdown][gfm-help], syntax highlighting and EMOJI support for free :heart: :gift:.
+    If you choose the GitHub or GitLab API for conversion (set `parser` to `github` or `gitlab` in your settings), your code will be sent through HTTPS to GitHub or GitLab for live conversion.
+In case of GitHub, You'll have [GitHub Flavored Markdown][gfm-help], syntax highlighting and EMOJI support for free :heart: :gift:.
 If you make more than 60 calls a day, be sure to set your GitHub API key in the settings :smile:.

 ## Features

 - Markdown preview using the [python-markdown][pymd] with syntax highlighting via Pygments and optional 3rd party extensions ([pymdown-extensions][pymdownx-docs] included by default).
 - Markdown previews via the GitHub API.
+- Markdown previews via the GitLab API.
 - Ability use other external Markdown parsers.
 - Build markdown file using Sublime Text build system.
 - Browser preview auto reload on save if you have the [LiveReload plugin][live-reload] installed.